Emergency Fund Calculator

 Should I adjust my emergency fund as my life changes?

 Yes, review and adjust your emergency fund annually or when major life changes occur.
-Increase your fund when: you have a child, buy a home, become self-employed, take on more debt, or experience health issues.
-You might decrease it (temporarily) when: switching to dual income, achieving very stable employment, paying off your mortgage, or after children become independent.
+Increase your fund when: you have a child, buy a home, become self-employed, or take on more debt.
 Recalculate based on current expenses and circumstances.

 What's the difference between an emergency fund and general savings?

 An emergency fund is specifically for unexpected financial crises and should only be used for true emergencies.
-General savings are for planned expenses and goals like vacations, down payments, new cars, or home improvements.
-Keep these funds in separate accounts with different purposes.
-This mental and physical separation prevents you from raiding your emergency fund for non-emergencies and ensures it's there when you truly need it.
+General savings are for planned expenses and goals like vacations, down payments, or new cars.
+Keep these funds in separate accounts.

 Should I stop contributing to retirement to build my emergency fund faster?

-If your employer offers a 401(k) match, contribute at least enough to get the full match (it's free money), then focus on building your emergency fund.
+If your employer offers a 401(k) match, contribute at least enough to get the full match, then focus on building your emergency fund.
 Once you have 3-6 months saved, increase retirement contributions.
-If there's no employer match, prioritize getting to $1,000-$2,000 emergency savings first, then split between emergency fund and retirement.
-Never completely stop retirement savings for extended periods, as you lose valuable compounding time.

 Share ToolsZone